andreasarreqi/blog/README.md

 </details>

-As a developer, I need to style the UI of the forms to look more appealing.
+As a developer, I need to style the forms to look more appealing.

 <details>
 <summary> 4.
 Acceptance Criteria </summary>